AhmedAmrMohamed/asd/README.md

     randpass:since my collage requires me to change the password for my collage-email every month -I don't give a damn about that email- here goes: crates a random password every month and save it in a log file.
+                `asd randpass -r` create a new password and save it `asd randpass -o` open the log with all saved passwords.

     sds     : (short for: Sort Directories by Size) I always want to sort my folders by size - windows doesn't allow it-, so now i can type: